filip-dobrocky/filip-dobrocky.github.io/content/works/ecosystem/index.md

  The Cyber Ecosystem was later diversified by the addition of new species: **Posteriformes** (Passeriformes — biological order of songbirds, Posteri — those who come after).
 The physiology of these beings is adapted for making melodic sounds, which serve as their means of expression.
 They are also capable of visual evolutionary signaling by radiating colorful light.

 The voices of these creatures come from physical modeling synthesis of the avian syrinx, shaped by a physical tube resonator.
-The birdsong-like patterns are encoded into a series of machine words, then transmitted and mutatated.
+The birdsong-like patterns are encoded into a series of machine words, then transmitted and mutated.

- The second instance of the installation *Ecosystem 2.0: PicidÆ + Posteriformes* filled the emergency staircase of the Music Faculty of Janacek Academy of Performing Arts, with 15 specimen (7 woodpeckers + 8 songbirds).
+ The second instance of the installation *Ecosystem 2.0: PicidÆ + Posteriformes* filled the emergency staircase of the Music Faculty of Janáček Academy of Performing Arts, with 15 specimens (7 woodpeckers + 8 songbirds).
 The installation ran throughout the afternoon and the evolving soundscape transformed a space which is normally used by the students and employees of the faculty as a mere passageway.

 <div style="display: flex; gap: 1em; justify-content: center; align-items: flex-start;">
   <div style="width: 79%;">